In January of 2008, I escaped an abusive relationship. Then I moved with my nine-month-old daughter into a homeless

-During those years, working as a housecleaner and landscaper, I worked through illnesses, and brought my daughter to daycare when she was sick, and should have been at home with me.
+During those years, I worked through illnesses, and brought my daughter to daycare when they were sick, and should have been at home with me.
 My job offered no sick pay, no vacation days, no foreseeable increase in wage, yet I begged to work more.
 Wages lost from missed work hours could rarely be made up, and if I missed too many I risked being fired.
 My car’s reliability was vital, since a broken hose or even a flat tire could throw us off, knock us backward, and send us falling back toward homelessness again.